stooged/PS5-PI-Server/README.md

 ## Repo Setup

-install an os like Raspberry Pi OS Lite
+install an os onto the pi preferably a minimal or lite version(no desktop environment).

 boot up the pi and set your credentials then use putty or something similar to access ssh.